Sleep Guide

 Microfibre

-fabric composed of extremely fine fibres of polyester—are affordable and soft, and they resist pilling more than traditional polyester fabric does.
+Fabric composed of extremely fine fibres of polyester—are affordable and soft, and they resist pilling more than traditional polyester fabric does.
 However, polyester is less breathable than cotton and is probably not the best choice for those with sensitive skin.

 Cotton Jersey